 A couple of years ago I lost one of my best friends from school.

 You remember the ones: folded up into such a tiny package the paper literally wouldn’t fold anymore.
 Silly code names.
 Love hearts and initials.
 ‘Yes’ or ‘No’ boxes.
-My friend Jo always drew a penis on everything.
+Our other friend Jo always drew a penis on everything.

 Ahhhh, Private All Girls’ School memories.